ASU-EGR314-2025-S-305/ASU-EGR314-2025-S-305.github.io/docs/ideation.md

-# Project Idea and Concept Generation
+# Project Ideation and Concept Generation

 ## Introduction
 This page documents the process and methodologies used in generating ideas and concepts for our project.